-1 officer hurt in shooting in Denver suburb
+1 officer hurt, 1 man killed in shooting in Denver suburb

-DENVER (AP) — Police are responding to a shooting in a Denver suburb on Monday that authorities said injured an officer.

-The Arvada Police Department’s tweets didn’t provide details about the officer’s condition or if anyone else was injured.
-Police described it as an active situation and urged people to stay away.

-The shooting occurred in Olde Town Arvada, the city’s downtown district with an array of shops, restaurants, breweries and other businesses.
+The shooting occurred in Olde Town Arvada, the city’s downtown district with shops, restaurants, breweries and other businesses.
 It’s listed on the National Register of Historic Places and is about 7 miles (10 kilometers) northwest of downtown Denver.

-While there are a large number of police vehicles in the area, helicopter footage showed pedestrians walking around a section of street cordoned off by police tape.
+While there are a large number of police vehicles and officers in the area, helicopter footage showed pedestrians walking around a section of street cordoned off by police tape.

 Police said a news conference was planned Monday afternoon.